Ronovo/Story-Transfer-Repo/chapter2rough.md

 The Boss perked up at this, finally coming into the land of the living.

 "Watchya got there?
 A new slave?
-Give you 400 Cats for 'em"
+Give you 400 Cats for 'em."

 "Sure, man.
 Whatever you wanna call 'em.
 Just give me the money."

 As he handed over the Vagrant, the Boss gave him 400 Cats.
 "Come to Master" he cackled.
-Ronovo watched as he threw him in a cage.
-He then bent down and started performing first aid on him.
+Ronovo watched as the Boss threw the Vagrant in a cage.
+Boss then bent down and started performing first aid on him.
 Two more guards ran over: One started bandaging the Vagrant, while the other started putting shackles on him.
-That's all he had to see.
+That's all Ronovo had to see.
 Money is money.

+******

 He whistled, and Tobi came running.
 "Let's go get some food" he said, jingling his newly filled money sack.
 They ran towards the Tavern.
 As he walked in, he ran to the counter.
 "Excuse me, sir.
 I'd like to buy some food."